 Why do I have a rodent problem?

-There is no reason why rodents have become a problem on your property other than the fact that it offers them access to food, water, and shelter.
-The unfortunate truth is that most of our Idaho homes and yards provide rodents with the things they need to survive; rodents know this and have adapted to take advantage living with people.
+The reason why rodents have become a problem on your property is that it offers them access to food, water, and shelter.
+The unfortunate truth is that most of our Idaho homes and yards provide rodents with the things they need to survive; rodents know this and have adapted to take advantage of living with people.